Frozen shrimp recalled due to possible listeria contamination - NewsBreak

 NEW ORLEANS ( WGNO ) — Grocery stores across the Gulf Coast are pulling a specific brand of frozen shrimp off the shelves after a recall was issued over possible listeria contamination.

 Southeastern Grocers issued a recall Tuesday on its 16-ounce bag (16-20 count) of Fisherman’s Wharf brand frozen jumbo cooked shrimp (UPC: 2114003262).
-The product has a best-by date of April 5, 2023.Chipotle testing first new chicken ‘innovation’ in 28 years, but only in select states
+The product has a best-by date of April 5, 2023.Yelp is looking for the Top 100 places to eat

 The recall was issued because of the detection of possible listeria, a bacteria that can cause serious and sometimes fatal infections in children, elderly people, and people with weakened immune systems.
 Listeria infections can also cause flu-like symptoms and even miscarriages and stillborns in pregnant women.